dimitrisafendras/boilerplate/.junie/guidelines.md

 ## Build Setup
 Ensure developers can install, develop, and build the project.

-- Run `pnpm install` to install dependencies.
+- Run `npm install` to install dependencies.
-- Use `pnpm dev` to start the development server.
+- Use `npm run dev` to start the development server.
-- Use `pnpm build` to build the production bundle.
+- Use `npm run build` to build the production bundle.
-- Use `pnpm test` to test the application.
+- Use `npm test` to test the application.

 ## Feature-Based Architecture
 Enforce modular feature-based file structure with shared models and types extracted.